raphaeltimbo/LAVIROT/_sources/tutorial/Basics.txt

 There is a lot of material to learn Python using the jupyter notebook.
-Basically, these are interactive books, where you can read some explanation about a code and get the chance to immediately execute that code, change things to see what happens and interact with the results.
-It is great for learning.
+Basically, these are interactive books, where you can read some explanation about a code and get the chance to immediately execute that code, change things to see what happens and interact with the

 You can see the basics for jupyter notebooks
 `here <https://github.com/numerical-mooc/numerical-mooc/blob/master/lessons/00_getting_started/00_03_Intro_to_Jupyter_notebook.md>`__.